FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/seeder.md

 |Medium|19   |0.83mm (0.032")|Most seeds
 |Small |22   |0.48mm (0.019")|Small seeds (eg: lettuce)

-Once you've selected a needle, attach it to the **luer lock adapter** with a 1/4 turn.
+Once you've selected a needle, attach it to the **luer lock adapter** with a quarter turn.
 At any time you can quickly swap the needle out for another size or replace a damaged one.

 ![seeder with needle](_images/seeder_with_needle.png)